wiredopposite/XGDTool/README.md

 # XGDTool
-XGDTool is a command line OG and 360 Xbox disc utility, capable of converting discs to or from any mainstream format.
+XGDTool is a command line OG and 360 Xbox disc utility, capable of converting discs to and from any mainstream format.

 ## Features
 - Supports convertion between following formats: